 Right: 63126912436

-You can also make your own Y-harness to simplify this wiring modification.
+You can make your own Y-harness to simplify this wiring modification.
 You will need (2) 63120025497 and (2) 63120025499.
-Follow these instructions to create the adapter.
+You’ll need to do some cutting/splicing with these parts to make a suitable adapter for this application.

 Automatic Headlights: More changes came for the headlight system in 2002 (starting 9/2001 production); automatic headlights were now standard on the E39.
 These too can be retrofit on earlier models.
 Please see this article for more details.